-The legislation will allow additional providers to apply fluoride varnish under their scope of practice giving dental and physician offices more flexibility in how they use staff as well as creating opportunities for children to receive this important preventive service.
+The legislation will allow providers to train parents to apply fluoride varnish under medical direction and supervision, creating opportunities for children to receive this important preventive service.
 Preventative public health initiatives are vital to improving the overall health of all people in New York State, especially where geography, income or other factors limit access to oral care providers.

-NYSACHO strongly supports of this legislation and recommends that it be enacted into law.
+NYSACHO strongly supports this legislation and recommends that it be enacted into law.